hadley/adv-r/Rcpp.md

 ### Data structures

 The STL provides a large set of data structures: `array`, `bitset`, `list`, `forward_list`, `map`, `multimap`, `multiset`, `priority_queue`, `queue`, `dequeue`, `set`, `stack`, `unordered_map`, `unordered_set`, `unordered_multimap`, `unordered_multiset`, and `vector`.
 The most important of these datastructures are the `vector`, the `unordered_set`, and the `unordered_map`.
-We'll focus on these three in this section, but using the others is very similar: they just have different performance tradeoffs.
-For example, the `deque` (pronounced "deck") has a very similar interface to vectors but a different implementation with different performance trade-offs.
+We'll focus on these three in this section, but using the others is similar: they just have different performance tradeoffs.
+For example, the `deque` (pronounced "deck") has a very similar interface to vectors but a different underlying implementation that has different performance trade-offs.
 You may want to try them for your problem.
+A good reference for STL data structures is http://www.cplusplus.com/reference/stl/ - I recommend you keep it open while working with the STL.

-One nice feature of the STL containers is that Rcpp knows how to convert from most STL data structures to their R equivalents.
-For example, the following is a very simple implementation of a unique function: it loads everything into a set and then returns the set.
-Rcpp takes care of converting it into an integer vector.
+Rcpp knows how to convert from many STL data structures to their R equivalents, so you can return them from your functions without explicitly converting to R datastructures.

-A good reference for stl data structures is http://www.cplusplus.com/reference/stl/

-### Vector
+### Vectors

 A stl vector is very similar to an R vector, except that it expands efficiently.
 This makes vectors appropriate to use when you don't know in advance how big the output will be.
 Vectors are templated, which means that you need to specify the type of object the vector will contain when you create it: `vector<int>`, `vector<bool>`, `vector<double>`, `vector<std::string>`.
 You can access individual elements of a vector using the standard `[]` notation, and you can add a new element to the end of the vector using `.push_back()`.
 If you have some idea in advance how big the vector will be, you can use `.reserve()` to allocate sufficient storage.